 Fáilte chuig suíomh idirlín Cumann Oidhreachta Eanach Dhúin

-You can sign up to our mailing list by entering your email address in the box below.
+You can sign up to our mailing list here.

 Annaghdown is a truly historic place – from the ruins of the monastic settlement and cathedral beside Lough Corrib, to Cregg Mill and the ruins of St Cathal’s Church in the east of the parish, the area is filled with buildings and structures of historical and archaeological significance.
 This is complemented by a wide range of of folklore, together with a strong tradition of, and interest in, the Irish language, with the west part of the parish situated in Gaeltacht an Eachréidh.

-The support of The Heritage Council, under the European Year of Cultural Heritage Scheme, of Galway County Council, under the Community Support Scheme, and of St. Jarlath’s Credit Union, is gratefully acknowledged.
+The financial support of The Heritage Council, under the Community Heritage Grant Scheme and the European Year of Cultural Heritage Scheme, of Galway County Council, under the Community Support Scheme, the Community Enhancement Programme, and the Community Activation Fund, and of St. Jarlath’s Credit Union, is gratefully acknowledged.
 We are sincerely grateful to the people of Annaghdown and the global Annaghdown diaspora for their support.